-After I decided to change my plane ticket from the States to Italy, I spent my last few weeks in Korea just hanging out and taking care of paperwork.
+After I changed my travel plans from a one-way ticket to the States to a one-way ticket to Italy, I spent my last few weeks in Korea hanging out and taking care of paperwork.

 Before I proceed any further, I feel that I should set the record straight for you regarding my experience in Korea.
 While it was a very stressful period of my life, I did not leave the country with hate or blame in my heart.

-The opportunity simply wasn’t the right one for that time in my life, and believe me, I had some wonderful experiences while in Korea.
+The opportunity simply wasn’t the right one for that time in my life, and while it was a difficult and painful experience in some ways, I also had some wonderful experiences while in Korea.

-Since I taught a class of middle-aged ladies (ajumma), I ended up becoming friends with a few of them.
+Since I taught a class of middle-aged ladies (ajumma) at the school, I ended up becoming friends with a few of them.
 During one of our lessons, I brought an article to class that I found interesting regarding a certain type of farming technique still used in Korea, and one of the ladies said that the article was talking about the area where she was born.

-Being the wonderful ladies that they were, they decided that we should take a road trip so that they could show me not only the farming technique, but also Korea.
+Being the wonderful ladies that they were, they decided that we should take a road trip so that they could show me not only the farming technique, but also a bit of Korea.

 I felt like royalty.
-The ladies were so kind and they stopped at various places along the way in order to properly show me their country.
-It was an amazing trip.
-I’ll share a few pictures:
+The ladies were so kind and they stopped at various places along the way to properly show me their country.
+It was an amazing trip and one that I documented with my little Olympus camera.